git-2-github/martijnbraam-pyatem/docs/proxy.rst

 The `topic` setting defines which topic the messages will go to.
 In this path you can use the `hardware` variable which will be the label of the switcher that generated the event and the `field` variable which will be the name of the changed field in the same format as the `The HTTP API frontend`_ above.

+The `topic-subscribe` is an optional setting that sets the path the proxy will subscribe to the MQTT broker to receive messages back.
+If this is not set the subscribe topic will be the same as the `topic` setting used to send messages.

+The `allow-writes` setting defaults to false.
+If this setting is changed to true it will make the proxy subscribe to a topic and allow changing the switcher state my sending MQTT messages to that topic.